About the Author

 won the Costa Biography Award (UK), the LA Times Book Prize for Biography (US), Le Grand Prix de la Biographie Politique (France) and the Kreisky Prize for Political Literature (Austria).
 Jerusalem: The Biography

-He is the author of the acclaimed novels Sashenka
+He is also the author of the acclaimed novels Sashenka

-A Fellow of the Royal Society of Literature and Visiting Professor of Humanities at the University of Buckingham, he lives in London with his wife, the novelist Santa Montefiore, and their two children.
+The author has written and presented 4 BBC tv series, on Jerusalem, Rome, Istanbul and most recently Spain.
+A Fellow of the Royal Society of Literature and Visiting Professor of Humanities at the University of Buckingham, he lives in London.

-Dr Montefiore regularly lectures around the world on Russia, the Middle East
+Dr Montefiore regularly lectures around the world on history, Russia and the Middle East, and on subjects such as leadership and revolution.